cjd8701/GenAI-Project2/README.md

 ### Compiling
 To compile the server run the included `compile.bat` script

-### Commands
+### Commands (case sensative)
-- Hello: Test command, client will return "World"
+- hello: Test command, client will return "world"
-- Keylog: Client will log keypresses for thirty seconds and return them to the server
+- keylog: Client will log keypresses for thirty seconds and return them to the server
 - Any other commands sent will be executed by a pipe.
 IE: sending `cmd /c dir` will execute a dir from command prompt in the current directory.
 This can also be used to execute any other program.

 ## Client